stett/stett.github.io/_posts/2016-11-25-constraining-ik-joints-with-arbitrary-geometry.md

 The closest-point math is the result of a pen and paper calculation and could stand a bit of optimization.
 I've left it the way it is to make it a bit easier to see what's going on.

-In the last line, the quaternion constructor `quat(next, limit)` is the minimal rotation from the vector `next` to `limit`, something like what Blow presents in his article.
+In the last line, the quaternion constructor `quat(next, limit)` is the minimal rotation from the vector `next` to `limit`, something like what Blow presents near the end of his article.